sillsdev/webonary/webonary-cloud-api/README.md

 ## Integration Testing
 1. To simulate loading of test data into Mongo from FLex, you can run `post-legacy.ts` script found in the `tools` directory.
    1. Testing should not be done against the live [Webonary site](https://www.webonary.org), so make sure to set variables in `.env` pertaining to Webonary and your API custom domain name.
+During development set `DEPLOY_ENV=dev` in your `.env` file to deploy to your development stack.
+Deployment to the `live` stack should be done through CI/CD with `DEPLOY_ENV=live`.
    2. Obtain a dictionary data zip file produced by FLex.
 This zip file should be unzipped and stored as a subdirectory in `tools` using the dictionary name as its subdirectory name.
    3. This subdirectory should contain the following files and directories:
       1. configured.xhtml